DSEC60/HomeLab/Homelab_Documentation.md

 - Monitor privileged logons and administrative changes.
 - Do not expose management interfaces directly to the Internet without a justified and secured design.

-# 18. Patch and Change Management
+# 19. Patch and Change Management

-Routine updates should include Proxmox hosts, Windows servers and clients, Linux systems, UniFi devices, Wazuh components, Security Onion components, and other security applications.
+Routine updates should include Proxmox hosts, Windows servers and clients, Linux systems, UniFi devices, Wazuh components, Security Onion components, Elastic/ELK components, and other security applications.
 Significant configuration changes should be recorded so that the environment can be troubleshot and restored consistently.

 | **Change Record Field** | **Description**                                 |
 |-------------------------|-------------------------------------------------|